Laserfiche/lf-repository-api-client-js/README.md

-# Laserfiche Repository API Client
+# Laserfiche Repository API Client V2

 Use the Laserfiche Repository API to access data in a Laserfiche repository.
-Import or export files, modify the repository folder structure, read and modify templates and field values, and more.
+Import or export documents, modify the repository folder structure, read and modify templates and field values, and more.

 ## Documentation